 Editing, Journalism & Nonfiction

 These days I work for the New Haven Independent, where I mostly write and edit arts stories and edit some news stories.
+I’m one of the editors of the New Haven Review.
 Lately I’ve also done editing work for DataHaven, a regional public policy thinktank.

 Pre-New Haven Independent, I worked for a variety of public policy organizations and academic presses, among them the U.S. Institute of Peace, the Peterson Institute for International Economics, and Columbia University Press.
 While getting my masters degree in public policy from Columbia’s School of International and Public Affairs, I was senior editor of its Journal of International Affairs.